Styyx1/Animonculory-Visual-Overhaul-OLD-UNSUPPORTED/Readme.md

 It is possible that you may encounter an error with Wabbajack when installing.
 Some common issues are listed below.

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.

-- x is not a whitelisted download:

-	 - This will happen when I update the modlist.
-Please check if there is a new update or wait until you see a release ping.
+If you don't know which files failed, you're out of luck as this version of the list is not supported anymore.

 - Wabbajack could not find my game folder: